LoganFlaherty/sigil-language/README.md

 Execution order:
 - A source or sigil is invoked.
-  - When invoking a source, all sigils dependent on it in it's conditional are then executed in the order they were defined in the file.
+  - When invoking a source, all sigils dependent on it from it's conditional are then executed in the order they were defined in the file.
   - Invoked sigils are executed next in queue, allowing for direct linear flow.
 - Program ends once the invoke queue has reached zero.

 Interpretation:
-- Wrote in Python, so Python is needed to run the interpreter.
+- Wrote in Python 3.14.
     - Cmd: python interpreter.py {file path} {optional args}
         - Option 'c' prints the runtime chain after execution.
         - Option 't' prints the execution time.